 This is also called the Jacobian matrix.
 I ain't a math expert so I'm not gonna explain it, go read it on Wikipedia

-I replaced ii with jj for notation consistency in the current context
+I replaced i with j for notation consistency in the current context

 After some labor (that I skipped writing about), we arrive to the derivation: